DeLay Departure Alters Election Landscape

 Facing a tough reelection battle, the Texas Republican surprised his constituents and the capital yesterday by announcing that he will resign his seat in the coming months.

 BRIAN NAYLOR: During a vote last week, Tom DeLay entered the House chamber by a side door, quickly cast his vote, and just as quickly left the chamber.
 It was a far cry from the way DeLay used to work the floor as majority leader, and before that, whip, when he sometimes joked with, often cajoled, reluctant members to vote his way.

 But last fall, DeLay was forced to step aside from the leadership after having been indicted by a Texas prosecutor for alleged campaign finance violations.
 Since then, he's been linked to the Jack Abramoff lobbying scandal.
 Two of his former aides have pleaded guilty to federal prosecutors on corruption charges; most recently his one-time Deputy Chief of Staff, Tony Rudy.

 DeLay told NPR his decision to resign was about counting votes, not indictments.

-Representative TOM DELAY (Republican, Texas): I made this decision before I knew what Tony Rudy was going to do.
+TOM DELAY: I made this decision before I knew what Tony Rudy was going to do.
 The Abramoff stuff has nothing to do with me.
 The Department of Justice has told my lawyers that I'm not a target of this investigation.
 I know my detractors and enemies are trying to prove me guilty by association, but unfortunately, they're not going to get to do that.

 NAYLOR: Before last fall, DeLay was a driving force behind the conservative GOP agenda in Washington.
 For Democrats, he was a favorite villain.
 He helped build and expand the Republican majority in Congress, led the House impeachment of President Clinton, and delivered time and again for his party, on everything from tax cuts to social issues like abortion.